Spanish

 Year 7:

-Module 2 : Present tense AR verbs (full verb paradigm) and opinion phrases – How verbs work – freetime activities context
+Module 1 : Present tense AR verbs (full verb paradigm), phonics and opinion phrases - Los verbos en el presente y mi tiempo libre

-Module 3 : Present tense ER and IR verbs + use of nouns (masc, fem, sing, plural) – Extended language – verbs + opinions – context of school studies
+Module 2: Present tense ER and IR verbs + use of nouns and adjectives (masc, fem, sing, plural)

-Module 4 : Irregular verbs v. regular verbs – ser, tener and estar – Memorisation techniques for irregular verbs + extended language with reference to more than one person – context of talking about family and friends
+Mi familia y mis amigos - Irregular verbs + extended language with reference to more than one person – context of talking about family and friends

 Year 8:

-Module 2 : Preterite and present tense combined – Using tenses in different contexts – applying present and past tense endings to talk about a range of people in context of free time activities and technology
+Mi tiempo libre- Using tenses in different contexts – applying present and past tense endings to talk about a range of people in context of free time activities and technology

-Module 3 : Preterite, present and near future tense – Using tenses confidently (automaticity) – applying present, past tense + immediate future to talk about a range of people + extended opinions / use of negatives in context of food / healthy living
+Module 3 : Preterite, present and near future tense – La comida- Using tenses confidently (automaticity) – applying present, past tense + immediate future in the context of food

 Year 9:

-EDUCATIONAL VISITS: There is an annual KS3 trip to Spain (El Puerto de Santa María)
+EDUCATIONAL VISITS: There is an annual KS3 trip to Spain (El Puerto de Santa María

 Key Stage 4 (Year 10-11)